lcssathler/lcssathler/README.md

 </p>

 ## 🥷🏻 About me
-<p>- Beginner Java developer looking for my first experience as a software developer.</p>
+<p>- Java developer looking for my first experience as a software developer.</p>

 <p>- Hobbies</p>
 <ul>